How to Convert Israeli Bank Statements to Excel

 Checks to Run Before You Trust the Spreadsheet

-That review is worth taking seriously because the Bank of Israel's guide to the short-form annual statement notes that a bank statement covers assets and liabilities, current account activity, and account-management costs.
-If your converted sheet drops or distorts any of those elements, the export may be usable for reference but not reliable for reconciliation or downstream accounting work.
+Before you use a converted file for bookkeeping, treat it like a working draft, not a finished record.
+The Bank of Israel's guide to the short-form annual statement notes that a bank statement covers assets and liabilities, current account activity, and account-management costs.
+If your spreadsheet drops or distorts any of those elements, it may be usable for reference but not for reconciliation.

 A practical review checklist looks like this: